bob-gray/serviceberry/README.md

 Routing
 -------
+Using the Serviceberry API builds a service tree.
+Starting with a trunk - branches and leaves are added.
+Middleware can be injected at stage.
+Each incoming request walks the tree to create a queue of handlers.
+All handlers (middleware, catches and endpoint implementations) have the same signature `(request, response)` and each handler has equal opportunity to control the request and response.

 Handler queues are cummulative.
 Each new branch builds onto the queue.
-If a request method, path, content type and accepted response type match the service implementation, all queued middleware and handlers will be executed in sequence.
+If a request method, path, content type and accepted response type match the service tree, all queued handlers will be executed in sequence.
 If an error occurs while executing the queue it will be caught and fallback to the nearest catch.
+The thrown error will be available in the catch hander as `request.error`.

-Each handler is executed asynchronously in the queue must call `request.proceed()` or `response.send()`
+Each handler in the queue must call `request.proceed()` to invoke the next handler or `response.send()` to end the response.

 Auto Error Statuses
 -------------------
-Serviceberry can respond automatically with 404 Not Found, 405 Method Not Allowed, 406 Not Acceptable and 415 Unsupported Media Type.
+Serviceberry will respond automatically to certain client errors in the following situations.

+  - 404 Not Found

+    When no route is found.

+  - 405 Method Not Allowed

+    When an implementation of the request method does not exist.

+  - 415 Unsupported Media Type

+    When an implementation consuming the request content type does not exist.

+  - 406 Not Acceptable

+    When an implementation producing an acceptable content type does not exist.

 Auto Methods
 ------------